Aashish037/rpsMlApp/README.md

 - Add gesture animation/feedback
 - Implement best-of-N rounds mode

-**Built with ❤️ using React Native and TensorFlow.js By Asish Kumar Singh**
+**Built with ❤️ using React Native and FastApi By Asish Kumar Singh**